Black holes - Relative or Absolute?

 :

-: Give me a precise, operational definition of "mass" and of
+: Give me a precise, operational definition of

 : "gravitational potential", and I'll give you an unambiguous